khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <!--
 #todo
-## slides for Paula
-## finish template
+## overview diagram
-- explore last year's submissions
+- send to paula
+- add to repo
+- by week 1

-## make screencast for GitHub, VSC, GitHub Desktop
+## GitHub, VSC, GitHub Desktop
-## upload basic info and links to Moodle
+- by week 3

+## website
+- by week 4
+- student examples for project ideas

 ## write here - publish on Medium (later)
   - write each file for Medium audience (and students)